-London Councils (the Committee) is responsible for ensuring that its business is conducted in accordance with the law, and proper standards, and that public money is safeguarded, and properly accounted for, and used economically, efficiently and effectively.
+London Councils (the Committee) is responsible for ensuring that its business is conducted in accordance with the law, that public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
 The Committee is also responsible for securing continuous improvement in the way its functions are exercised.